A Nonparametric Framework for Universal Difference-in-Differences: A Semiparametric Efficient Estimator

 \subsection{Proposed Estimator}

-In short, the proposed estimator is derived from the EIF and adopts the cross-fitting approach, initially introduced by \citet{Schick1986} and more recently expanded upon by \citet{Victor2018}.
+In short, the proposed estimator is derived from the EIF and adopts the cross-fitting approach of \citet{Schick1986}, recently popularized by \citet{Victor2018}.
 We implement cross-fitting in this paper as follows.
 We randomly split the observed data into non-overlapping folds, denoted by $\big\{ \mathcal{I}_1,\ldots, \mathcal{I}_K \big\}$.
-For each $k$, we use all folds other than $\mathcal{I}_k$, i.e, $\mathcal{I}_k^c$ and referred to as estimation fold, to estimate the nuisance functions and evaluate the estimator of the target estimand over $\mathcal{I}_k$, referred to as evaluation fold, using the estimated nuisance functions based on the estimation fold $\mathcal{I}_k^c$.
+For each $k \in \{1,\ldots,K\}$, we use all folds other than $\mathcal{I}_k$, i.e., $\mathcal{I}_k^c$, and referred to as estimation fold, to estimate the nuisance functions and evaluate the estimator of the target estimand over $\mathcal{I}_k$, referred to as evaluation fold, using the estimated nuisance functions based on the estimation fold $\mathcal{I}_k^c$.
 To fully use the data, we aggregate $K$ estimators of the target estimand by simple averaging.
 We consider the following three steps to estimate the nuisance functions in the estimation fold $\mathcal{I}_k^c$.
-In the first step, we directly estimate the density ratio, instead of estimating the densities in the denominator and numerator, to reduce the risk of unstable density ratio estimators.
-Using the estimated density ratios, we obtain an estimator of $\alpha_1^*$ which is considerably more stable than the plug-in method described in the previous Section, in the sense that our construction ensures that the incurred bias due to nuisance functions required to estimate this odds ratio function is guaranteed to be at most of second-order.
-In the second step, we estimate $\beta_1^*$ and $\mu^*$ by reframing the task as a certain adversarial learning problem.
-Lastly, we evaluate these estimated nuisance functions over the evaluation fold and obtain our estimator of ${\tau}_0^*$ based on the estimated EIF.
-The rest of the Section provides details on the estimation procedure.
+In the first step, we obtain estimators of $f_0^*(y \cond 0,\bx)$ and $\Pr(A =a \cond \bX=\bx)$ using nonparametric estimators.
+In the second step, we directly estimate the density ratio, instead of estimating the densities in the denominator and numerator, to reduce the risk of unstable density ratio estimators.
+Using the estimated density ratios, we obtain an estimator of $\alpha_1^*$ which is considerably more stable than the plug-in method described in the previous section.
+Lastly, we evaluate these estimated nuisance functions over the evaluation fold and obtain our estimator of ${\tau}^*$ based on the estimated EIF.
+The rest of the section provides details on the estimation procedure.